Important Information for Music Majors

 - Use of the Central Recording Room equipment requires the use of a recording tech.
 The following conditions apply:

-Classroom and Rehearsal Room Usage
+- Classroom, Band and Choir Room Usage

 Classrooms may be used for practice or rehearsal whenever the building is open and they are not being used for scheduled classes.
 Exceptions are as follows: a) the piano lab may not be checked out by students; b) use of the jazz room requires prior approval from the head of the jazz program.

-Use of these classrooms for rehearsal requires observation of the following protocol:
+Evening and weekend classroom use requires observation of the following protocol:

 - The student must check in with the building monitor on duty.
 The condition of the room will be checked.